 The importance of a proper probationary period determination cannot be overstated as such a determination will determine whether the employee has “Full Appeal Rights.”
 When a federal employee is first hired, re-hired, or transferred from another federal agency or even within the same agency, a Staffing Specialist typically initiates the appointment action.
 At this time, the Specialist will make a determination concerning the affected employee’s probationary status, usually relying on Standard Form 144, Statement of Prior Federal Service, which requests a list of all prior federal service, including dates and type of appointment.
 This determination is usually not reviewed or subject to a quality assurance review and it has been my professional experience, errors are often made in these determinations.
 An improper probationary period determination essentially becomes a fact when a processing and records clerk codes the determination of the Staffing Specialist in the personnel action reflecting the appointment.
 At this point, an SF-50 (notification of personnel action) is generated and the probationary period is indicated in that document.
 This is how a mistake becomes a fact as this document is typically relied upon, and not challenged, by most Employee and Labor Relations Specialists.
 This document also becomes a key evidentiary part of any record related to an employee appeal.
 (Note- in my agency workgroup, I require ELR Specialists to independently verify a probationary period by reviewing the employee’s Official Personnel Folder (OPF).

 Based on the foregoing, any employee an agency terminates based on a probationary status is faced with an uphill battle to prove they are not probationary, which is necessary to establish jurisdiction before MSPB.
 The affected employee essentially needs to prove the Staffing Specialist made an error in the calculation or determination of a probationary period.
-This is easier said than done, and usually only addressed after the employee is terminated, placing the employee in a difficult position.
-Recently, I worked with a National Border Patrol Council local union in attempting to get such a mistake corrected almost two years after the probationary termination was affected.
+This is easier said than done, and usually only addressed after the employee is terminated.
+This places the employee in a difficult position.
+Recently, we worked with a National Border Patrol Council local union in attempting to correct such a mistake two years after the probationary termination was effected.
 The Agency simply rejects any attempt at correction as they know appeal options for the employee have expired.
-Shameful really.
 Now, compare this to a Department of Defense client that hired us even before he received official notice of a probationary period termination (he was verbally told “it was coming”).
 We were able to audit his Official Personnel Folder and prepare correspondence with attached evidence proving the employee was not probationary.
 Not only did they cancel the probationary period termination, they corrected his official record and proposed no further action.

 - An employee moving to a different position within or from outside an agency and the new position is not sufficiently dissimilar from a position in which a probationary period requirement was already met